 In October 2019, History Colorado’s State Historical Fund awarded Parks & Open Space a $200,000 grant to complete Phase I of the Wencel barn rehabilitation at the Braly Open Space, located on North 61st Street near Hygiene.

-Wencel Barn Restoration Project
+Wencel Barn Rehabilitation Project

 This project embodies the county’s long-standing vision to preserve the rural character and cultural resources of unincorporated Boulder County through the identification and preservation of historic and archaeological sites and the protection of historic properties from destruction or harmful alteration.

 The Wencel barn is an important enduring symbol of the area’s farming history and represents the type of family farm that has rapidly disappeared due to the increased land value and decreased farming profitability.